-With VLANs and some other specific configurations, TCP/IP traffic can periodically time out over links unless the MTU parameter is adjusted to be lower than the 1500 byte default value, with the networks also adjusted accordingly.
+- With VLANs and some other specific configurations, TCP/IP traffic can periodically time out over links unless the MTU parameter is adjusted to be lower than the 1500 byte default value. - The networks MUST BE adjusted accordingly.

-FreeWave Recommends: Start with 1496 bytes in this scenario.
+FREEWAVE Recommends: Start with 1400 bytes in this scenario.

-- If the network includes Repeaters, the Repeaters parameter settings must be set to Enabled for ALL radios, not just the Gateway. - Setting only on the Gateway can result in packet loss.
+- If the network includes Repeaters, the Repeaters parameter in the Radio Setup settings must be set to Enabled for ALL radios, not just the Gateway. - Setting only the Gateway can result in packet loss.

 Warning!
-Set the Repeaters parameter to Enabled on ALL radios in the network before upgrading to v3.01.
+Set the Repeaters parameter to Enabled on all radios in the network BEFORE upgrading.